microsoft/hlsl-specs/proposals/0035-linalg-matrix.md

 The offset value must be 128-byte aligned from the base offset, and the stride must be 16-byte aligned.

+Validation rules will enforce that:
+* The output matrix scope must be `Wave` or `ThreadGroup`

 ```llvm
 declare i32 @dx.op.linAlgMatrixLength.[MatTy](
   immarg i32,                        ; opcode